Flotomate/product_docs/source/admin/admin-user-management/manage-technician.rst

    g.
 Add the location of the Technician.
 Learn :ref:`how to add a
       location <location>` to the product.

+      .. important:: (Note that Location Authorization and Location are two different concept.)

+   h.
+The **Authorization Location** puts the technician in the location scope.
+The field is populated from the location list, but
+      unlike the location field above, the Authorization Location only allows the technicians to view objects (tickets, Assets, etc) for the selected location and those with no location details.
+Learn more about :ref:`Location Scope <Data Segregation with Location Scope>`.

 5. Hit **Add** to register a new Technician.